miroapp/app-examples/github-issue-importer/README.md

 }
 ```

+Properties which should be configured:
+- `github-token` - GitHub token with reading issues permissions, e.g. with `repo` scope;
+- `miro-token` - miro token with `boards:write` scope;
+- `board-id` - board id for which `miro-token` user has access to;
+- `frame-id` - frame id which will hold the created widgets

 > **How to get frame id?**
 >
 > Click on "Copy link" as shown on the screenshot below: